 Creating spaces.
 Building opportunities.
 Inspiring Jewish moments for diverse communities.

 Our Values

-- B'tzelem Elohim All are made in the image of God.
+- B'tzelem Elohim All are made in the Divine image.

 - Hachnasat Orchim Welcoming all guests.

 - Kavod Honor and respect.

 - Kehillah Community.

 - Kol Yisrael Arevim Zeh Bazeh All are responsible for one another.

 - Tikkun Olam Repair the world.